InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/sample_use_cases.md

         }
     ```

-  - A chart in Finsemble displays a bond.
+### Run a Bloomberg function when a chart in Finsemble displays a bond
-  When an end user updates this bond, the Bloomberg integration can send this new bond with a `TOMS` command to a panel of the Bloomberg Terminal.
+When a chart in Finsemble displays a bond, the integration can send this new bond with a `TOMS` command to a panel of the Bloomberg Terminal.
 This will allow a user to view and use the Trade Order Management System inside of Bloomberg.

   ```C#
         private static void BBG_RunFunction(FinsembleEventArgs data)